-- Innovation Connect — Incubation space on campus, offering a range of desk options, some of which are free or reduced rates for students.
+- Innovation Connect — Free hot-desking space on campus.
 Reduced rates are also available to graduates.

 - Cornerstone Office Search — We are a highly experienced and entirely independent team, dedicated to supporting your office search journey.
 We will get to grips with your individual needs then work tirelessly to find the perfect fit.

 - Complete Office Search — An independent office space advisory service who assist companies and organisations of all sizes, looking to rent serviced offices and office space on flexible terms.
 A free and impartial service helping you to find your ideal office.